Is Steel Dynamics Inc (STLD) F - GuruFocus.com

 Link: These companies may deliver higher future returns at reduced risk.

-Investing in companies with poor financial strength carries a higher risk of permanent loss of capital.
-Therefore, it's crucial to review the financial strength of a company before deciding to buy its stock.
+Investing in companies with poor financial strength carries a higher risk of permanent capital loss.
+Therefore, it is crucial to thoroughly review a company's financial strength before deciding to buy its stock.
 A good starting point for understanding a company's financial strength is looking at the cash-to-debt ratio and interest coverage.
-Steel Dynamics has a cash-to-debt ratio of 0.68, better than 64.32% of companies in the Steel industry.
-GuruFocus ranks the overall financial strength of Steel Dynamics at 8 out of 10, indicating that the company's financial strength is robust.
+Steel Dynamics has a cash-to-debt ratio of 0.68, which is better than 64.32% of companies in the Steel industry.
+GuruFocus ranks the overall financial strength of Steel Dynamics at 8 out of 10, indicating that the financial strength of Steel Dynamics is strong.

-Investing in profitable companies carries less risk, especially in companies that have demonstrated consistent profitability over the long term.
-Typically, a company with high profit margins offers better performance potential than a company with low profit margins.
-Steel Dynamics has been profitable for 9 out of the past 10 years.
-Over the past 12 months, the company had revenues of $20.50 billion and an EPS of $17.15.
-Its operating margin of 18.96% is better than 92.1% of companies in the Steel industry.
-Overall, GuruFocus ranks Steel Dynamics's profitability as strong.
+It is less risky to invest in profitable companies, especially those with consistent profitability over the long term.
+A company with high profit margins is usually a safer investment than those with low profit margins.
+Steel Dynamics has been profitable 9 out of the past 10 years.
+Over the past twelve months, the company had a revenue of $20.50 billion and Earnings Per Share (EPS) of $17.15.
+Its operating margin is 18.96%, which ranks better than 92.1% of companies in the Steel industry.
+Overall, the profitability of Steel Dynamics is ranked 9 out of 10, indicating strong profitability.

 Growth is probably the most important factor in the valuation of a company.
-GuruFocus research has found that growth is closely correlated with the long-term performance of a company's stock.
-The faster a company is growing, the more likely it is to be creating value for shareholders, especially if the growth is profitable.
-The 3-year average annual revenue growth rate of Steel Dynamics is 36.5%, which ranks better than 91.61% of companies in the Steel industry.
+GuruFocus research has found that growth is closely correlated with the long-term stock performance of a company.
+A faster-growing company creates more value for shareholders, especially if the growth is profitable.
+The 3-year average annual revenue growth of Steel Dynamics is 36.5%, which ranks better than 91.61% of companies in the Steel industry.
 The 3-year average EBITDA growth rate is 70.6%, which ranks better than 89.35% of companies in the Steel industry.

-Another method of determining the profitability of a company is to compare its return on invested capital (ROIC) to the weighted average cost of capital (WACC).
-ROIC measures how well a company generates cash flow relative to the capital it has invested in its business.
-WACC is the rate that a company is expected to pay on average to all its security holders to finance its assets.
-When the ROIC is higher than the WACC, it implies the company is creating value for shareholders.
-For the past 12 months, Steel Dynamics's ROIC is 29.54, and its cost of capital is 11.53.
+One can also evaluate a company's profitability by comparing its return on invested capital (ROIC) to its weighted average cost of capital (WACC).
+Return on invested capital (ROIC) measures how well a company generates cash flow relative to the capital it has invested in its business.
+The weighted average cost of capital (WACC) is the rate that a company is expected to pay on average to all its security holders to finance its assets.
+If the return on invested capital exceeds the weighted average cost of capital, the company is likely creating value for its shareholders.
+During the past 12 months, Steel Dynamics's ROIC is 29.54 while its WACC came in at 11.53.

 Conclusion

-In conclusion, the stock of Steel Dynamics (STLD, Financial) is believed to be fairly valued.
+In summary, Steel Dynamics (STLD, Financial) stock is believed to be fairly valued.
 The company's financial condition is strong, and its profitability is robust.
 Its growth ranks better than 89.35% of companies in the Steel industry.
 To learn more about Steel Dynamics stock, you can check out its 30-Year Financials here.

 To find out the high-quality companies that may deliver above-average returns, please check out GuruFocus High Quality Low Capex Screener.